alpine9000/amiga_examples/tools/imagecon/README.md

 **--output-grey-palette-asm**

 Generate m68k assembler instructions to install a greyscale version of the palette.
 No symbols are generated.
 Registers are preserved.

+**--output-png**

+Generate a paletted PNG file based on the final converted data.

 **--extra-half-brite**